Assessing Time Limits: Extended time limits: Failure to disclose a notifiable avoidance arrangement, a listed or hallmarked scheme

 Income tax, capital gains tax, corporation tax

-The 20-year time limit for assessing tax applies where there has been a loss of tax attributable to an avoidance arrangement where the person has failed to make an appropriate disclosure.
-See CH51540 for details.
+For assessments made on or after 1 April 2010, the 20-year time limit for assessing tax applies where there has been a loss of tax attributable to an avoidance arrangement where the person has failed to make an appropriate disclosure.
+See CH53600 for details.

 The 20-year time limit for assessing tax applies in all cases where there has been a loss of VAT due to a failure to make an appropriate disclosure.